Have you ever wondered why you feel severe menstrual cramps? (How to handle menstrual cramps, like a champ!)

 Endometriosis can increase the risk of miscarriage by 76%.
 Women with endometriosis have a higher risk of developing ovarian cancer and another type of rare cancer called adenocarcinoma which is linked with endometriosis can later develop in life.

-Although Endometriosis appears like cancer, however, it is not cancer only that it can aggravate to cancer.
+Although Endometriosis appears like cancer, however, it is not cancer.
+It can only aggravate to cancer.

 Endometriosis is also likely to cause weight gain because of fluid retention and increased appetite as a result of the synthetic progesterone often present in hormonal birth control.